-While the work of the German School reinstated stained glass as a viable art form, the actual technique for making stained glass was still a secret that was fiercely guarded by fabrication studios much as craft guilds of medieval Europe had shrouded the craft in mystery.
+While the work of the German School reinstated stained glass as a viable art form, the actual technique for making stained glass was still a secret that was fiercely guarded by fabrication studios much as craft guilds of medieval Europe had shrouded their craft in mystery.
 All major work by the German artists was still being fabricated by these studios.
 Similarly, American stained glass studios rigorously protected the secrets of the trade from public view, continuing a tradition that reached all the way back to Gothic guilds.
 Stained glass techniques were parsimoniously bestowed on workers through a long, laborious and clandestine apprenticeship system.
-Most workers labored their entire careers without any expectation of being allowed to design stained glass.
+Most workers labored their entire careers without any expectation of being allowed to actually design stained glass.
 Then in the 1960’s the cat was let out of the bag.

 The New Glass Movement arose spontaneously among a number of American artists, especially on the West coast.
 Perhaps in step with the antiauthoritarianism of the times, these artists began ferreting out the technical secrets of stained glass on their own.
 One of them, Peter Mollica, who had apprenticed in a major east coast studio, even had the audacity to reveal his knowledge in a popular pair of how-to books, Stained Glass Primer I and II.
 Otto Rigan’s New Glass was a pictorial documentation of stained glass artists that inspired many.
-Also several English translations of Theophilus’ “De diversis artibus” (“On Various Arts”), the eleventh century how-to treatise on stained glass quoted above, became widely available.
+In addition, several English translations of Theophilus’ “De diversis artibus” (“On Various Arts”), the eleventh century how-to treatise on stained glass quoted above, became widely available.

 Elsewhere, Paul A. Dufour was helping advance the cause.
 Dufour’s extensive and diverse academic training included studies with color-theorist Josef Albers (who, himself, had re-invented stained glass technique during his Bauhaus years).
 Concurrently with developments on the west coast, Dufour was intensely pursuing a dual career as painter and fine arts professor at Louisiana State University in Baton Rouge.
 After receiving a commission in 1963 to create stained glass for the St. Joseph Chapel at the Catholic Student Center in Baton Rouge, he was unable to find a traditional studio willing to collaborate with him as designer.
-As did his west coast counterparts, Dufour shrugged his shoulders and set out to demystify the “lost art of stained glass.”
+As did his west coast counterparts, Dufour shrugged his shoulders and set out to demystify the “lost art of stained glass” on his own.
 After designing and fabricating the Resurrection Window for the center, Paul enthusiastically continued working in his new-found medium.
 By 1967 he was ready to formalize his mastery of stained glass into an undergraduate fine arts degree in LSU’s Fine Arts Department – the first of its kind in the world.
 A Master of Fine Arts degree in stained glass was approved in 1971.

 Another notable demystifier of stained glass in England was artist and educator Patrick Reyntiens.
 His The Technique of Stained Glass became the primary textbook for LSU’s stained glass program.